Contact Us

 Where mental health and difference shape luminous, slanted stories

-I'm a Detroit-based writer who lives with her husband and rescue cats in a small blue house where tulips still bloom among Queen Anne’s lace.
+A Detroit-based writer, I live with my husband and rescue cats in a small blue house where tulips still bloom among Queen Anne’s lace.

 I tell lyrical, slanted stories where difference, beauty, and the luminous ordinary converge.
 A masters graduate with a mental health history, my creative writing and journalism explore life’s power differentials and profound transformations.

-I earned a Master of Fine Arts in Writing from Vermont College of Fine Arts and a Bachelor of Arts in English & Creative Writing from the University of Michigan.
-My work appears in Brevity, Mount Hope, and Cleaver, with an essay recently published in HuffPost and another forthcoming from Third Coast Magazine.
-My writing has been supported by the Bread Loaf Writers Conference and honored with three Hopwood Awards, a Michigan Press Association Award, and recognition from CRAFT, Fugue, and Cleaver.
+I earned a Master of Fine Arts in Writing from Vermont College of Fine Arts and an Honors Bachelor of Arts in English & Creative Writing from the University of Michigan.
+My work appears in Brevity, Mount Hope, and Cleaver, with an essay recently published in HuffPost and another in Psychology Today.
+A personal essay is forthcoming from Third Coast Magazine.
+As an undergraduate, I won the University of Michigan’s Hopwood Award three times.
+My writing has also been nominated for a Pushcart and been supported by the Bread Loaf Writers Conference.
+A two-time Cleaver Emerging Contest, I was a finalist in nonfiction contests in CRAFT and Fugue.

-When not writing, I’m boxing, lifting weights, or cooking—and never, ever measuring spices.
+When not writing, I’m boxing, lifting weights, or cooking and baking—and never, ever measuring spices.

 Pronouns: she/her/hers.